 In any given game, there are 15 possible runes to obtain.
 Runes do not occupy inventory slots, are weightless, and cannot be dropped.
 You can see what runes you have by typing } (which also shows you what runes you can get) or by checking the %/character overview screen, below the lines for your abilities and traits.

 Runes can be found on the bottom floors of several dungeon branches.

-- The Lair has no rune itself, but in any game, it has two of the following four branches (it always has the Slime Pits for a third):
+- The Lair has no rune itself, but in any game, it has two of the following four branches as well as the Slime Pits:

 - The Slime Pits:5 contains the slimy rune of Zot.

 - The Vaults:5 contains the silver rune of Zot.
 An entrance to The Crypt can be found earlier in the branch.